Flooger25/DnD_Wiki/Locations/Planes/time_beavers.md

 An absolute point is categorized by the following:

-1. A common event that occurs between multiple streams of the river, regardless of how they do or no not relate
+1. A common event that occurs between multiple streams of the river, regardless of how they do or do not relate
 1. A lead up with large inter and intra-dimensional activity never-before seen in that stream prior
 1. What can be observed as the end of the stream itself, where most, if not all, activity in that stream ends with no chance of recovery.
 Often this is associated with great cataclysms that destroy the relevant universe entirely